UPPMAX/uppmax4DL/docs/transfer.md

 ##  Methods

 -	Using standard sftp client
--	Some other sftp client
+-	Some other sftp clients
--	Mounting the wharf on you local computer
+-	Mounting the wharf on your local computer
 - 	Transit Server from Rackham

 ## Using standard sftp client (command line)